3ph3m3ral/stroke-prediction-model/README.md

+# Stroke prediction model

+According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
+This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
+Each row in the data provides relavant information about the patient.

-# Usage Linux
+## Usage
 python3 -m venv venv
 source venv/bin/activate
 jupyter-notebook StrokeModelPrediction.ipynb
 OR
 jupyter-lab StrokeModelPrediction.ipynb

-# Stroke model prediction

-According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
-This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
-Each row in the data provides relavant information about the patient.

-# Dataset
+## Dataset
 https://www.kaggle.com/fedesoriano/stroke-prediction-dataset

-# Fields
+## Fields

 1) id: unique identifier
 2) gender: "Male", "Female" or "Other"